Frequently Asked Questions

 1. When is the application period?

-Please visit this website to check the application period and application procedures.
+Please click here to check the application period.
 Departments will consider applications on a rolling basis until places are filled.

 2. How do I get information on programmes and admission?